More

 In the same way that air and water are essential for life, vitamins and minerals are as well.
 Your body benefits from them not only by keeping you healthy and functional but also by protecting you against a wide range of illnesses.

-Minerals and vitamins are often confused, but they’re quite different.
+Vitamins and Minerals are often confused, but they’re quite different.
 Plants and animals produce vitamins as organic substances.
 In addition to vitamin D, which cannot be synthesized in the body (except for vitamin C), they are called “essentials.”

 Inorganic minerals are derived from rocks, soil, or water.
 Indirectly, you can also absorb them from the environment or from animals that have eaten certain plants.